-- Participants who have separated from service (for reasons other than death) may elect payment in the form of a lump sum, periodic installments, or in the form of an immediate fixed or variable annuity.
+Participants who have separated from service (for reasons other than death) may elect payment in the form of a lumpsum, equal periodic installments, or in the form of an immediate fixed or variable annuity.
 All or a portion of the amount of the distribution may be deferred from the participants' current taxable income by a direct roll over into an IRA, qualified plan, an annuity contract or annuity plan under Section 403, and certain governmental plans under Section 457.
-Participants with account balances exceeding \$1,000 may elect to defer receipt of their benefits until minimum distributions are required to start no later than April 1st of the year following the year in which they reach age 70 /2. - Distributions of accounts due to the death of a participant may be taken by the participant's beneficiary in the form of a lump-sum payment or through the purchase of an annuity, subject to the limitations of the Internal Revenue Code 401(a)(9). - In-service withdrawals for participants who are actively employed or are absent due to reasons of illness, or approved leave of absence that maintain an employer-employee relationship with United are permitted as follows: - Hardship withdrawals, subject to restrictions described in the plan and trust agreements. - After reaching age 59-1/2, participant's contributions, catch-up contributions, rollover contributions, the special employer contributions of proceeds of Convertible Notes and UAL stock, and employer contributions made prior to January 1, 2005 (as adjusted for earnings) may be withdrawn at any time. - Active participants that have reached age 70-1/2 may choose to defer distribution until termination of employment.
+Participants with account balances exceeding \$1,000 may elect to defer receipt of their benefits until minimum distributions are required to start no later than April 1st of the year following the year in which they reach age 70 1/2.

+- Distributions of accounts due to the death of a participant may be taken by the participant's beneficiary in the form of a lump-sum payment or through the purchase of an annuity, subject to the limitations of the Internal Revenue Code 401(a)(9) - In-service withdrawals for participants who are actively employed or are absent due to reasons of illness, or approved leave of absence that maintain an employer-employee relationship with United are permitted as follows: - Hardship withdrawals, subject to restrictions described in the plan agreements. - After reaching age 59-1/2, pretax contributions, including catch-up contributions, rollover contributions, and the special employer contributions of proceeds of Convertible Notes and UAL stock (as adjusted for earnings) may be withdrawn at any time. - Active participants that have reached age 70-1/2 may choose to defer distribution until termination of employment.